 FSOs measure compliance in a number of key areas, including:

-- implementation of the scheme OHS focus points
+- implementation of the scheme WHS focus points

 - the ability to identify and manage scheduled risks and hazards

 - monitoring the implementation of any performance improvements identified during the auditing process.

 The Federal Safety Commissioner is also a Federal Safety Officer, appointed by the Minister for Workplace Relations.

 What are the powers of Federal Safety Officers?

 The Act provide FSOs with powers to undertake audits to ascertain compliance with the conditions of accreditation.
 FSOs will are required to comply with any directions of the FSC.
 Refer to Fact Sheet: Powers of Federal Safety Officers for further information.

 How do we ensure consistency across Federal Safety Officers?